Cesio137/InternetProtocol/README.md

-# InternetProtocol | 4.27 to 5.4 |
+# InternetProtocol Example Project

-The InternetProtocol plugin is a versatile networking solution designed for Unreal Engine, enabling developers to seamlessly establish and manage HTTP, WebSocket, TCP, and UDP connections.
-This powerful plugin caters to the creation of both clients and servers, providing a robust framework for real-time data exchange and online interaction.
-Whether you’re developing multiplayer games, interactive applications, or complex networked systems, the InternetProtocol plugin offers the essential tools to bring your project’s connectivity to the next level.
+This is an example project for Unreal Engine designed to test the capabilities of UDP connections.

 ## Sponsor me